-October 26, 2017, Michael Pitcher, Vice President, Cyber Engineering, Coalfire
+Michael Pitcher, Vice President, Technical Cyber Services, Coalfire Federal

 Recently, I was honored to be invited as a panelist at a recent seminar hosted by Capital One Spark Business to share some views on fraud prevention and cybersecurity with their customers.
 I was joined by a few other industry experts, Gerald Glickman, a Manager of Capital One’s Fraud Analysis team, and Jennifer Smith, who led the Cybersecurity and Data Privacy group at the Shulman, Rogers, Gandal, Pordy & Ecker law firm, to round out a diverse group from various parts of the industry.
 Each of us deal with fraud daily, but we have very different roles: Jennifer on the litigation side, Gerald from inside a bank, and myself from the technical perspective.
 Read more

 Splunk is an extremely versatile tool when dealing with data:

 - Listen in on an open port?
 Check!

 - Monitor the file system?
 Performance monitor?
 HTTP Event Collector?

 But what if the data you want to ingest does not have a method listed above?
 Say, something like a database or a security tool’s API?
 Scripted inputs are the solution!
 Splunk can even employ a variety of scripts to include (but not limited to) PowerShell, shell scripts, and Python.
 Besides working around data sources, which do not use log files and cannot send via TCP or UDP, the advantages abound and include:

 Top 10 Things CSPs Need to Know about FedRAMP Authorization on Amazon Web Services

 Jennifer Tonisson, Partner Marketing Manager, Technology & Cloud, Coalfire